The American College Of Hypnotherapy

 STATE WITH POSSIBLE REGULATION

-The following States likely have language which may prevent those who are not licensed health care/behavioral health professionals, from practicing hypnosis.
-The American College of Hypnotherapy & The American Institute of Health Care Professionals, Inc. requires that any candidate for certification be a licensed health care professional.
-Only licensed health care professionals can be accepted into our programs.
-However, it is strongly recommended that if you reside in any of the following states, you please contact your licensing board to ascertain if there are or are not any restrictions placed on the practice of hypnotism/hypnotherapy with your current license.
+The following States likely have language which prevent those who are not licensed health care/behavioral health professionals, from practicing hypnosis but have explicit guidelines for licensure exemption.
+It is strongly recommended that if you reside in any of the following states that you please contact your licensing board to ascertain if there are or are not any restrictions placed on the practice of hypnotism/hypnotherapy with your current license.

 STATES THAT HAVE REGULATIONS

 The following states do have regulations in place for the practice of hypnosis.
 State laws vary from state to state and each one is unique.
-These states may require “registration” and have specific criteria that must be met to register.
-Or, these states may have laws which define who may or may not practice hypnosis.
+These states very likely require “registration” and have specific criteria that must be met to register or these states may have laws which define who may or may not practice hypnosis.
 You will need to contact your state licensing agency to obtain further information.